Cache Security in NCache: An Overview

 Administrative/Management Level Security

-Administrative tools like Manager and command line tools are integrated with security framework and provide you with the option to perform operations in a secured environment.
+Administrative tools like Manager and PowerShell tools are integrated with security framework and provide you with the option to perform operations in a secured environment.

 To learn how to configure security on a node, see Configuring Security in NCache Administrators' guide.